hanayashiki/deepkit-openapi/README.md

 }
 ```

-4. Binary fields: `Uint8Array` etc. are not supported.
+4. Binary fields: `Uint8Array` etc. are not documented.

+5. Content type other than `application/json` are not documentated

 # References